martonban/TinyTechnicalArtProjects/README.md

-# [WIP] Techcnical Art Projects
+# Techcnical Art Projects
-⚠️ WARNING!
-This repository is not yet finished.
-The descriptions and code found here are not complete.<br><br>

 In this repository you can find different kind of techincal art projects.
 This is not the final form of these projects.
-This is just a prototype version of these shaders witch I am going to implement in my games, or in my own rendering engine.
+This are just a prototype version of these shaders witch I am going to implement in my games/my own rendering engine or just having fun!

 # Getting started
 The projects are created mainly in Godot and Unity.
 In the catalog I'll annotate wich version do you need to run those projects.